Jainam051/Vision-Transformer-from-scratch/README.md

 A deep learning project where I implemented a Vision Transformer (ViT) architecture **entirely from scratch** using PyTorch — without relying on pre-built attention or transformer modules.

-> 📅 Developed in February 2025 as a hands-on deep learning and model-building exercise.

 ---